gabrielyuto/projeto-calculadora-web/README.md

-# 🔢 Black Calculator Interface
+# 🔢 Dark Calculator Interface

 ## ✨ It's a simple calculator to practice HTML, CSS and JS.
 Have fun!!!